 - $100,000 uninsured motorist bodily injury per person

 - $300,000 uninsured motorist bodily injury per accident

 - $500 collision deductible

 - $500 comprehensive deductible

-To determine minimum coverage limits, Bankrate used minimum coverages that meet each state’s requirements.
-Our base profile drivers own a 2013 Suzuki of the following model types, commute five days a week and drive 12,000 miles annually:
+To determine minimum coverage limits, Bankrate used minimum coverage that meets each state’s requirements.
+Our base profile drivers own a Suzuki of the following model types, commute five days a week and drive 12,000 miles annually:

 These are sample rates and should only be used for comparative purposes.